infracost/actions/README.md

 # Infracost GitHub Actions

 [Infracost](https://www.infracost.io/) enables you to see cloud cost estimates for Terraform in pull requests.
 This project provides a set of GitHub Actions for Infracost:
 - [setup](setup): downloads and installs the Infracost CLI in your GitHub Actions workflow.
-Subsequent steps in the same job can run the CLI in the same way it is run on the command line.
 - [comment](comment): coming soon!
 Adds comments to pull requests.

-- [examples](examples): examples of how to use the actions in different workflows, includes:
+The [examples](examples) directory demonstrates how these actions can be used in different workflows, includes:
   - [Terragrunt](examples/terragrunt): using the actions with Terragrunt

+## Usage

 Typically these actions will be used in conjunction with the [setup-terraform](https://github.com/hashicorp/setup-terraform) action.
-Refer to the **[examples](examples)** directory for how to use these actions together.

-## Usage
+Subsequent steps in the same job can run arbitrary Infracost or Terraform commands using the [GitHub Actions `run` syntax](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstepsrun).
+This allows most commands to work exactly like they do on your local command line.

 Assuming you [downloaded Infracost](https://www.infracost.io/docs/#quick-start) and ran `infracost register` to get an API key, you should: